3 key takeaways

 Your professional summary, or 'About Me' resume section, is the highlight reel of your experiences.
 It's where you showcase your most impressive, relevant skills and impact—making the case for why a hiring manager or recruiter should dig deeper into your candidacy.

-If volunteer work is the primary focus of your resume as a whole (say if you're changing careers to a new industry or writing a resume with no experience, and volunteering is where you acquired the majority of your skills), then incorporating it into your professional summary along with "Work Experience" is a great start.
+If volunteer work is the primary focus of your resume as a whole (say if you're transitioning to a new industry and need a career change resume or writing a resume with no experience, and volunteering is where you acquired the majority of your skills), then incorporating it into your professional summary along with "Work Experience" is a great start.

 Adding volunteer experience as work history